SCB

 Annual fee: FreeMin income: RM96k/yr

-Beginner-friendly card with lifetime annual fee waiver
+Simple points card with a lifetime annual fee waiver

 How to apply for a Standard Chartered credit card

 Apply online via the Standard Charteredwebsite or banking app, or at any branch.
-You'll generally need to be at least 21 (supplementary cards from 18), meet the card's minimum annual income of RM24,000 or more, and provide your MyKad (or passport for non-residents), your latest payslips or EA form, and recent bank statements or your BE form if self-employed.
+You'll generally need to be at least 21 (supplementary cards from 18), meet the card's minimum annual income of RM96,000 or more, and provide your MyKad (or passport for non-residents), your latest payslips or EA form, and recent bank statements or your BE form if self-employed.
 Approval and the final credit limit are at Standard Chartered's discretion.
 Not financial advice.

 Standard Chartered credit cards FAQ